by Mary Howard, RN

-- They affect platelet aggregation (blood clotting)
+- Affects platelet aggregation (blood clotting)

-- They control inflammation reaction and immune response
+- Controls inflammation reaction and immune response

-The longer the chain of fatty acids the harder it is for the body to absorb them.
+The longer the chain of Fatty Acids the harder it is for the body to absorb them.

 For this reason, Omega 3’s are much easier to absorb than Omega 6‘s.
 They both compete in the body for the same receptor sites so it is important to have a higher dietary intake of Omega 3’s than Omega 6’s.
 We want Omega 3’s to get to the receptor sites in larger numbers than Omega 6’s.